 FLAT ON HER BACK AND SMILING

-She fell off the porch and landed flat on her back.
+How often do we respond, “I’m fine,” when inside we are dying?
+We think a smile can mask the reality of our pain.
+The little girl who fell off the porch and landed flat on her back knew better.
 Fortunately it was a low porch.
 Over the years we forgot the reason for her fall, but hopefully it wasn’t because my dad startled her with a makeshift ghost he resurrected from a pile of leaves with a pulley.
 Growing up, Halloween was fun.
 I have great memories of costume contests at Bud’s Roller Rink and collecting penny candy door-to-door in Lynnwood Acres.
-My all-time favorite costume was the old bed sheet my dad painstakingly shredded and wrapped me in head-to-toe like a mummy.
-Strategically applied fake blood completed the not-really-gruesome look.
-Of course that was before we discovered Halloween traditions were controversial.
+My all-time favorite costume was the old bed sheet my dad painstakingly shredded and wrapped around me head-to-toe.
+Strategically applied fake blood completed the not-really-gruesome mummy look.
+Of course that was before Halloween traditions were controversial.
 Back then our conservative youth group even hosted a haunted house fundraiser for their summer trip; not the scare-the-Hell-out-of-you, evangelical haunted house, nope, just a fake chainsaw-toting Frankenstein haunted house.
 Those were the days, times were different and that is not what this is about.

 Whatever the cause, she lay on the ground and bellowed from beneath her frozen grin.
 Her over-sized, polka dotted collar mocked her tantrum.
 The permanently happy expression on the little clown’s beguiled her distress.